 When I was in high school, my dad always told me, “Find a way to invest your summer instead of just spending it.”
-I probably rolled my eyes, but this statement has become a foundation for decisions about how I use my time off from college.
+I probably rolled my eyes, but this statement has become a foundation for decisions about how I, as a college student, spend my summer.
 The result?
 I have had transformational experiences such as working at a family camp, helping out foster parents in my church, and caring for a sick family member.
 This time could have easily been wasted.

 As students, resources of our own are scarce because we still rely on parents, loans, or work that barely makes ends meet.
 Although we do have busy schedules, one resource we do have the ability to steward is our time, and as Christians, we are called to budget it in a way that looks different from the world.
-Here are three suggestions for what that might look like this summer.
+Here are three suggestions for how college students should spend their summer.

 1. Count your change

 I do not know your exact situation, but I do know how easy it is to let time slip by without growth, meaning, or impact, especially when the world’s approach to free time is pleasure, indulgence, and passivity.
 Here is our challenge from Ephesians 5:16: “Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.”